MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 1. In CRM Settings \>\> Webhook create an endpoint with the url to the above webserver path

-2. Specify only the service related webhook event types for this endpoint.

-3. Make sure endpoint url has ending “/” e.g. http://127.0.0.1:8080/api/ to
+2. Make sure endpoint url has ending “/” e.g. http://127.0.0.1:8080/api/ to
     avoid Apache/Nginx redirection.

-4. Disable SSL checking of endpoint if using self signed certificate or pure http
+3. Disable SSL checking of endpoint if using self signed certificate or pure http

-5. Test the webhook by clicking the test button.
+4. Test the webhook by clicking the test button.
 Response should return a json response acknowledging the hook.

-6. In CRM Settings \>\> Other create three text Custom Attributes of service type as follows:
+5. In CRM Settings \>\> Other create three text Custom Attributes of service type as follows:

 >    *PPPoE Username*